vamsiu2006/KINDRED/replit.md

 # Kindred AI Companion

 ## Overview
-Kindred is an AI-powered companion application leveraging Google's Gemini API to offer empathetic conversations, visual assistance, and sign language translation.
+Kindred is an AI-powered companion application leveraging Google's Gemini API to offer empathetic conversations and visual assistance.
 Its core purpose is to provide psychological support through voice interaction, camera-based image analysis, and multi-language capabilities.
 The project aims to create a warm, encouraging, and psychologically supportive interface for users with mental health challenges, physical disabilities, and general wellness needs.

 ## User Preferences
 - None specified yet